 Can I apply for a library card?

 Yes.
 Residents and those who work or own property in Rochester, Rochester Hills, or Oakland Township may apply for a library card online.
-Fill out the pre-registration form then (248) 656-2900 and the RHPL Circulation team will assign you a library card you can pick up during regular business hours at the drive-thru window.
+Fill out the pre-registration form then call (248) 656-2900 and the RHPL Circulation team will assign you a library card you can pick up during regular business hours at the drive-thru window.

 I'm having trouble borrowing or downloading ebooks.

 Visit RHPL's online tutorials for assistance with accessing our online resources.
 Or call (248) 656-2900 during open hours for assistance.

 I need to use the library's printers.
 Can I ask you to print something for me?

 Yes.
 Patrons who are residents of Rochester, Rochester Hills, or Oakland Twp. may print to RHPL's printer.
 Printing fees are: $.10 per black/white page and $.50 per color page.
 Print virtually any document or web page from your Internet-connected PC to one of our library printers.
 Visit www.rhpl.org/print to get started.

 If I have questions about my account, is there someone who can help me?

 For assistance with online resources, your library account, or other questions, call 248-656-2900 (press 3 for the department menu) during operating hours.
 You may also send a direct message to our Facebook, Instagram, and Twitter channels.